-LTI UPS have high frequency pi filters installed on all input and output AC terminals of the UPS.
+LTI UPS have high frequency pi filters installed on all input and output AC terminal blocks of the

-These filters prevent high frequency noise from affecting sensitive equipment connected to or
+UPS.
+These filters prevent high frequency noise from affecting sensitive equipment connected to

-located adjacent to the UPS.
-As a result, LTI UPS can be located right next to critical load devices
+or located adjacent to the UPS.
+As a result, LTI UPS can be located right next to critical load

-such as radio and TV transmitters, medical equipment, monitors, and other highly sensitive
+devices such as radio and TV transmitters, medical equipment, monitors, and other highly